AlexWaygood/typeshed-stats/examples/example.md

     - Total class definitions: 62
     - Class definitions with `Any`: 1
     - Class definitions marked as at least partially `Incomplete`: 0

 ---

-## Info on typeshed's stubs for `SQLAlchemy`

-### Extra description

-The `sqlalchemy-stubs` package is an alternative to this package and also includes a mypy plugin for more precise types.

-### Stub distribution name

-`types-SQLAlchemy`

-### Number of lines

-15,201 (excluding blank lines)

-### Package status: *obsolete*

-The runtime package has added inline type hints; these typeshed stubs are now obsolete.

-### Upload status: *uploaded*

-These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *error on missing stub*

-Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-In CI, stubtest is run on `linux` only.

-Typeshed currently has 51 unique allowlist entries for `SQLAlchemy` when running stubtest in CI.

-### Pyright settings in CI: *not strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

-### Statistics on the annotations in typeshed's stubs for `SQLAlchemy`

-- Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 2,267
-    - Unannotated parameters: 6,967
-    - Explicit `Any` parameters: 74
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1,142
-- Returns:
-    - Annotated returns: 2,235
-    - Unannotated returns: 3,271
-    - Explicit `Any` returns: 32
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
-- Variables:
-    - Annotated variables: 3,136
-    - Explicit `Any` variables: 1,834
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 232
-- Class definitions:
-    - Total class definitions: 1,421
-    - Class definitions with `Any`: 56
-    - Class definitions marked as at least partially `Incomplete`: 2

----